 Judy: “I went to Hong Kong and sang with an Italian band that couldn’t speak English.
 That didn’t work out very well.
 I then moved to Australia and joined a group called the Rubber Band.
 I loved it.
 There were six of us – a lead singer out front, plus me – I harmonised and played tambourine.”

 Following the split Sue went solo, recording four albums for Polydor as Suzanne, before moving to England and reaching whole new levels of success.
-[Her solo career is the subject of a separate, upcoming AudioCulture feature].
+[Her solo career will be the subject of a separate, upcoming AudioCulture feature].

 Judy: “Once back in New Zealand I joined the The Rumour.
 I’ve been with them for many years now, it’s been great fun.”